 Sometimes, a nonprofit will advertise that it is open to new affiliations.
 Here are a few organizations that have the welcome mat out for new affiliates:

-Boys and Girls Clubs of America, an iconic, historic nonprofit, operates across the country through a network of affiliates.
-More helpful than most, Boys and Girls Clubs lists on its website ten steps to becoming affiliated.
-The process demands serious intent and the ability to organize well.
+Boys and Girls Clubs of America, This iconic, historic nonprofit, operates across the country through a network of affiliates.
+The process of becoming an affiliate demands serious intent and the ability to organize well.